-- a) any application for appeal against the result of a HD score must be lodged by the owner to the submitting veterinary surgeon within 45 days from the date of dispatch from BVA.
-The veterinary Surgeon will then need to contact the Canine Health Schemes team at chs@bva.co.uk for further advice and commence the appeals procedure. - b) The radiograph will be re-scored by a further pair of scrutineers and then by the Chief Scrutineer, whose decision will be final, and the new score results will be relayed in the normal way.
-The original certificate against which the appeal was made will be retained by the BVA.
-N.B. the first result may have already been submitted to the KC for publication before the second result is received but in this case will be replaced by the final result.
+- a) any application for appeal against the result of a HD score must be lodged by the owner to the submitting veterinary surgeon within 45 days from the date of dispatch from BVA. - b) the veterinary surgeon who originally took the radiographs and submitted them to scheme, will then need to find the relevant submission on the online portal under Submission history, and then commence the appeals procedure by selecting 'appeal' and following the relevant prompts. - c) the radiograph will be re-scored by a further pair of scrutineers and then by the Chief Scrutineer, whose decision will be final. - d) the final result will then be relayed to the submitting veterinary surgeon by email and the original certificate will be kept by CHS - e) please be aware that the appeal process is prepared to either endorse, raise, or lower the score/grade, the cost of an appeal is £127.20 and the process can take up to 4 weeks.